 We are excited to have Prof. Mary Catherine Bateson as our day 1 keynote speaker.
 Prof. Bateson is the author of several books, including With a Daughter’s Eye, Composing a Life, and Composing a Further Life: The Age of Active Wisdom.
 She has been a longtime supporter of AAGE and has led an energetic push within anthropology to re-conceptualize life course development in the contemporary world.

 Our day 2 keynote will be delivered by Prof. Pia Christensen Leeds University.
 Prof. Christensen is an anthropologist who has has published widely on issues surrounding childhood and education in the UK and Denmark.
 She was previously Professor and Director of Research in the Institute of Education at the University of Warwick (2005-2012), Professor in the Research Unit for General Practice at the University of Copenhagen, and Senior Researcher at the National Institute of Public Health in Denmark.

-All events will take place in the award winning John Henry Brookes building at the Gipsy Lane Campus of Oxford Brookes University.
+All events took place in the award winning John Henry Brookes building at the Gipsy Lane Campus of Oxford Brookes University.